PG1003/filesystem/README.md

 make all
 ```

-This library has only [one cpp-file](/src/filesystem.cpp) which enables easy integration into other projects or your own build system.
+This library has only [one cpp-file](/src/filesystem.cpp) without external dependencies which makes easy to integrate it into other projects or your own build system.

 ## Tests

 There are tests to validate the Lua API of the filesystem module.
-However these tests are written with a Linux OS in mind, so there is no guaranty that all test will pass on other platforms.
+However, these tests are written with a Linux OS in mind, so there is no guaranty that all test will pass on other platforms.

 You can find these tests in the [tests](/test/tests) directory.